romainv/pacploy/README.md

 Commands:
-  pacploy deploy     Deploy a stack pacploy sync       Download stack outputs in JSON format pacploy delete     Delete a stack pacploy package    Package dependencies to S3 or ECR pacploy status     Retrieve the status of a stack
+  pacploy deploy     Deploy a stack pacploy sync       Download stack outputs in JSON or .env format pacploy delete     Delete a stack pacploy package    Package dependencies to S3 or ECR pacploy status     Retrieve the status of a stack